carlsednaoui/ouibounce/README.md

 ```

 ##### Sitewide cookie
-You can drop sitewide cookies by using this option.
+You can drop sitewide cookies by using passing `sitewide: true`.

 _Example:_
 ```js